PaddlePaddle/PaddleClas/README.md

 PaddleClas is a toolset for image classification tasks prepared for the industry and academia.
 It helps users train better computer vision models and apply them in real scenarios.

-**Note**: Baidu proposed a new image classification network structure **`Hs-ResNet`**, which reaches 81.3% on ImageNet-1k dataset, while its `params` is almost same as `ResNet50`.The arxiv link is here: [HS-ResNet: Hierarchical-Split Block on Convolutional Neural Network](https://arxiv.org/pdf/2010.07621.pdf).
+**Note**: Baidu proposed a new image classification network structure **`HS-ResNet`**, which reaches 81.3% on ImageNet-1k dataset, while its `params` is almost same as `ResNet50`.The arxiv link is here: [HS-ResNet: Hierarchical-Split Block on Convolutional Neural Network](https://arxiv.org/pdf/2010.07621.pdf).
 The model structure and the pretrained weights are coming soon!

 **Recent update**
 - 2020.09.17 Add `Res2Net50_vd_26w_4s_ssld` pretrained model, whose Top-1 Acc on ImageNet-1k dataset reaches 83.1%.
 Add `Res2Net101_vd_26w_4s_ssld` pretrained model, whose Top-1 Acc on ImageNet-1k dataset reaches 83.9%.